 Independent, affectionate, even-tempered, great with kids

 So-named for their streak of backward-growing hair down their spine, they have their origins in the Rhodesia region of Africa, which is today a similar area to Zimbabwe.
-As you can imagine, they have quite the space to run around, play, and exercise.
+As you can imagine, they have quite the space to run around, play, and exercise in their home environment.
 They need the same from a potential owner.
 If you can provide them with the proper care and can handle their personality, continue reading to learn everything you need to know about the Rhodesian Ridgeback dog breed.

 Rhodesian Ridgeback Characteristics